ubccr/ccrdocs/pages/faq.md

 CCR uses Quality of Service (QOS) to restrict access to partitions and to provide research groups that support CCR financially with a boost in their job priorities.
 Slurm will use your default account, unless you specify differently in your job script or when starting an OnDemand app.
 Use the `slimits` command to see what accounts and QOS settings you have access to.
 This is managed in [ColdFront under allocations](portals/coldfront.md).
 More details on QOS and partition limits can be [found here](hpc/jobs.md#slurm-directives-partitions-qos).
 Information on [becoming a CCR supporter can be found on our website](https://www.buffalo.edu/ccr/support/ccr-help/accounts.html#boost).

+## Why do I get an "Invalid feature specification?" error

+Compute nodes in the clusters are tagged with Slurm "features" including CPU and GPU types, high speed interconnects (like Infiniband), rack locations, CPU architectures, and more.
+You can read more about these features or tags [here](hpc/jobs.md#node-features).
+When specifying them either in a Slurm batch script or in the node features field in OnDemand apps, you must ensure that the requests you're making match up with the available compute nodes.
+Usually when you see the `invalid feature specification` error, this means the combination of resources you're requesting is not available in the CCR cluster and partition that you're requesting.
+Refer to the link above for more information on evaluating what features are available on which compute nodes.

 ## Why am I getting a QOSMaxSubmitJobPerUserLimit error when I try to submit a job?

 You may see this error when submitting batch scripts or when attempting to launch apps in OnDemand: